1871fotc/fotc/docs/walks/thin-blue-line.md

 ## Thomas Hinch <small>(20‑18‑23)</small>

 Born in Kiltegan, County Wicklow, Ireland, Hinch in 1855, Thomas served ten years in the Imperial Army before joining the Queensland Police on 1881.
 He served in various Brisbane stations reaching the rank of Sergeant in 1900.
 He was superannuated on the 1st of July 1903.
-He died aged 69, on the 11th of May 1924.
+He died aged 69, on 11 May 1924.

 ## William Ferguson <small>(20‑21‑9/10)</small>

 Ferguson was born in Athlone, County Roscommon, Ireland in 1862.
 He was a Constable at the Brisbane Police Depot in 1886 and rose steadily through the ranks reaching that of Inspector First‑class in November 1919, seeing service in Toowoomba, Beenleigh, Allora and various Brisbane stations.
 He was superannuated in February 1921 and enjoyed more than twenty years of retirement until he died of a heart attack on 22 May 1945 aged 82.

 ## John Hanly c1857‑1935 <small>(7A‑104‑27)</small>